-If you’re ready to ensure your loved ones have the legal benefits and financial protections they deserve, consider sitting down with me.
-At the Law Office of Keoni Souza, I can help you with your legal planning needs.
-My Family Wealth Planning Session guides you to protect and preserve what matters most.
-Before the session, I’ll send you a Family Wealth Inventory and Assessment to complete that will get you more financially organized than you’ve ever been before.
+If you’re ready to ensure your loved ones have the legal benefits and financial protections they deserve, consider meeting with us.
+We can help you with your legal planning needs.
+Our Family Wealth Planning Session guides you to protect and preserve what matters most.
+Before the session, you'll complete a Family Wealth Inventory and Assessment that will get you more financially organized than you’ve ever been before.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.